Chicago Motorcycle Accident Lawyer

 To uphold this financial responsibility, Illinois law requires all drivers to hold certain amounts of liability insurance.
 Additionally, motorcyclists must also carry minimum amounts of liability insurance.
 These requirements are as follows.

 If you suffer injuries in a motorcycle crash with a negligent driver, you have three options to pursue compensation.
 You can file an insurance claim against the at-fault driver or under your own policy, if you have the appropriate coverage.
-You can also file a personal injury claim in Illinois civil court with the help of a personal injury Lawyer in Chicago.
+You can also file a personal injury lawsuit in Illinois civil court.

 Success in litigation is a product of unyielding advocacy, commitment, and tireless preparation, built upon the foundation of strong client relationships.